greydanus/greydanus.github.io/_posts/2026-03-19-moviescape.md

 <div style="margin-bottom:20px;">
   <div class="thecap thecap-sm"  style="text-align:left; display:block; margin-left: auto; margin-right: auto; width:95%">
     <b>Top left:</b> The Scooby-Doo region with dozens of direct-to-video animated mysteries cluster together, from <i>Scooby Goes Hollywood</i> (1979) to <i>Scoob!</i> (2020).
 Surrounding them are other children's franchise films: <i>The Powerpuff Girls</i>, <i>Doug's 1st Movie</i>, and some Simpsons specials.
 Many people know of one or two Scooby-Doo movies but have not heard of all the others; a person who likes Scooby-Doo can zoom in on this little region and see how the lesser-known titles relate to the better-known ones.
-    <b>Top right:</b> The Tintin cluster (in spite of spanning decades and different animation styles.
-Bottom left:</b> The comedy region and <b>bottom right:</b> the martial arts cluster show the embedding working at two different scales.
+    <b>Top right:</b> The Tintin cluster — all the Tintin films end up as neighbors in spite of spanning decades and different animation styles. <b>Bottom left:</b> The comedy region and <b>bottom right:</b> the martial arts cluster show the embedding working at two different scales.
 Zoomed out, comedy specials and roasts form a visible region within the broader Performance &amp; Achievement area.
 Zoomed in, Hong Kong martial arts films cluster tightly within East Asian Cinema.
-The popup for <i>The Way of the Dragon</i> (1972) shows how Haiku's analysis.
+The popup for <i>The Way of the Dragon</i> (1972) shows Haiku's thematic analysis of Bruce Lee's film.
   </div>
 </div>